Searching for a no BS Smart Blogger Content Marketing Certification review?

 ❌ CMC teaches you everything you need to know to land your first decent paying client ($200 – $500/post).
 But in their marketing, I’m pretty sure I remember mentions of scaling to $1000 per post (and beyond) and become a 6-figure writer.
 However, there is no “scaling blueprint” that teaches how to get to that next level (but I also can’t seem to find where those claims were made, either, so maybe I’m going crazy).
 That said, earning $200-500/post is lightyears ahead of what most new freelance writers make, is enough to make a full-time income, and is certainly enough to justify the cost of the course.

 ❌ The Facebook group isn’t super useful for asking questions.
 I asked some simple questions, and they didn’t get answered.
 I think the idea is that you submit all your questions to either the Workout Wednesday or the Q&A call, meaning you may have to wait several days for a response.
 This isn’t the end of the world, but it can be a pain if you’re on a roll and need an answer before proceeding.
-(UPDATE: I later realized there are specific question threads for different modules—this might be a way to get questions answered faster, but I discovered them after I graduated and never had to use them).
+(UPDATE: They recently upgraded their support and now run Question threads that are answered every Monday, Wednesday, and Friday — problem solved!).

 ❌ Some “bonus” lessons are hard to find.
 Maybe I missed the memo (this is actually highly probable—I’m known to miss details).
 But after finishing the course, I realized there’s a bunch of bonus material in the Facebook group under the “Guides” tab.